Racialized man covering mouth

 Besides peer socialization, swearing can show we mean what we say or express our emotions.
 (It doesn’t mean we have limited vocabulary!)

-When we bring more of ourselves to work in times of political/social inequity and trauma, it’s understandable that things will get heated.
+In times of social unrest, global crises, or political polarization, emotions naturally run high, and that sometimes shows up in language.
+For example, in our workshops, many participants swear when expressing their passion about the issues in focus and discussing people who have been harmed.
 And that’s OK.
-For example, in our DEI workshops, many participants swear when expressing their passion about the issues in focus and discussing people who have been harmed.

-If we claim to create spaces where everyone is welcome, we must allow language outside of the “Queen’s English” employed to communicate deep pain, life-long frustrations, or emotional trauma.
+If we’re serious about building cultures of belonging and psychological safety, we must make space for language outside of the “Queen’s English” employed to communicate deep pain, life-long frustrations, or emotional trauma.
 Attachments to formalities should not stifle empathy or abruptly end vulnerable conservations.
-Policing people’s chosen expressions to describe their unique experiences is counterproductive to the essence of DEI work.
+‘Policing’ people’s chosen expressions to describe their unique experiences is counterproductive to the essence of our work.

 Tone Policing and Prohibitions on Swearing